top of page

 At the same time, we were forced to acknowledge the ease with which we have been held by you.
 This practice has experienced an unusual generosity.

 There has been support without imposition.
 Interest without presumption.
 Attention without urgency.
 You have given us space to experiment, pause and recalibrate without being rushed into explanation.
-This allowed us design with ease and to create without the constant pressure to perform.
+You have allowed us to design with ease and to create without the constant pressure to perform.

-Ease is often mistaken for complacency.
-In reality, it is the result of trust.
-It means trust exists between maker and audience.
+Ease is a result of trust.
+It means trust exists between the studio and it's audience.
 And trust produces a different kind of creative life, one that is not frantic.
 One where a practice can mature instead of constantly resetting itself for attention.

 It means we can work the way the work asks to be worked: patiently and iteratively.